Regular consumption of milk is not associated with increased levels of cholesterol, according to new research.

 The team of researchers took a genetic approach to milk consumption by looking at a variation in the lactase gene associated with digestion of milk sugars known as lactose.

-The study identified that having the genetic variation where people can digest lactose was a good way for identifying people who consumed higher levels of milk.
+The study identified that having the genetic variation where people can digest lactose was a good way to identify people who consumed higher levels of milk.

 Prof Vimal Karani, Professor of Nutrigenetics and Nutrigenomics at the University of Reading said: